haacked/haacked.com/_posts/archived/2011-08-01-text-templating-using-razor-the-easy-way.aspx.markdown

 NuGet.exe](http://docs.nuget.org/docs/reference/command-line-reference)
 is written using the [Markdown format](http://daringfireball.net/projects/markdown/) that is produced by NuGet.exe.
-NuGet.exe reflects over its own commands and and uses a Razor template to generate the properly formatted output.
+NuGet.exe reflects over its own commands and uses a Razor template to generate the properly formatted output.

 The check-in that enabled this caught my eye and prompted me to write